mixxxdj/manual/source/chapters/user_interface.rst

    The Options Button Grid of the deck

 The six buttons at the bottom right below the waveform allow you to configure the deck.
-Starting from the top-left and moving clockwise the buttons are as
+Starting from the top row (left to right) and the bottom row (left to right), the buttons are as
 follows:

 **Slip Mode Toggle**
   When active, the playback continues muted in the background during a loop, reverse, scratch, etc.
   Once disabled, the audible playback will resume where the track would have been.

-**Repeat Mode Toggle**
+**Quantize Mode Toggle**
-  If enabled, the repeat mode will jump back to the beginning and continue playing when the track finishes.
+  If enabled, all cues, hotcues, loops, and beatloops will be automatically :term:`quantized <quantization>` so that they begin on a beat.

 **Beat-grid Adjust Button**
   Clicking this button adjusts the track beat-grid so that the current position